 There are different types of charging procedures are available for batteries.
-Those charging procedures are used as per voltage level, types of the battery, operation, and requirements.
-In this article, we are going to discuss about the concept of Float Charging, Trickle Charging, and Boost Charging, differences between them, examples, advantages and disadvantages, and applications.
-There are different types of charging methods are used to increase the reliability, efficiency, smooth operation of the battery.
-An improper charging method may cause reducing battery life, battery overheating, battery overcharging, etc.
+Those charging procedures are used according to voltage level, types of battery, operation, and requirements.
+In this article, we are going to discuss about the concepts of Float Charging, Trickle Charging, and Boost Charging, differences between them, examples, advantages and disadvantages, and their applications.
+There are different types of charging methods are used to increase the reliability, efficiency, and smooth operation of the battery.
+An improper charging method may cause to reduce the battery life, battery overheating, battery overcharging, etc.

 What is Float Charging?

-Float charging system mainly designed for backup power and emergency purpose.
-In the float charging method, the battery, load, and charger all are connected in parallel, so in normal condition when power available load will draw current from the charger and at the same time battery also draw current from the charger to get the charge but when main power not available load will draw current from the battery.
+Float charging systems are mainly designed for backup power and emergency purposes.
+In the float charging method, the battery, load, and charger all are connected in parallel, so in normal conditions when power is available load will draw current from the charger, and at the same time battery also draw current from the charger to get the charge but when main power not available load will draw current from the battery.

 Float Charging System Description